jrahmatzadeh/just-perfection/CONTRIBUTING.md

 - Respect 90 characters margin.

+- The indentation is 4 characters.
+Don't use tab for indentation.

 - Avoid unnecessary comments.
 The code should be self explanatory.

 - Write a simple and readable code.